towaquimbayo/Garaage/README.md

 ![Garaage Thumbnail](screenshots/garaage-thumbnail.jpg)

-A mobile application developed with Flutter, Google Gemini API, and Google ARCore, designed to revolutionize vehicle diagnostics and maintenance.
-By leveraging an OBD2 (On-board diagnostics) scanner, the app provides detailed diagnostic reports and maintenance recommendations, ensuring users can efficiently manage their vehicle's health.
-This project was developed for the Google Gemini API Developer Competition 2024, showcasing the integration of advanced Google technologies.
+A mobile application built using Flutter, Google Gemini API, and Google ARCore, aimed at transforming vehicle diagnostics and maintenance.
+By leveraging an OBD2 (On-board diagnostics) scanner, the app offers comprehensive diagnostic reports and maintenance suggestions, enabling users to effectively monitor their vehicle's health.
+This project was created for the Google Gemini API Developer Competition 2024, demonstrating the integration of cutting-edge Google technologies.

 _Check out the Figma high fidelity prototype designs [_here_](https://www.figma.com/design/YdUcQaqNCCKZ5ZTA5HZhlf/garaage?node-id=1-2&t=5zR3jATXVg4i26S8-1)._